 - Any camera upgrade would have to be bought from Autel Robotics

 - Can only be flown outdoors where a clear GPS signal can be located

-If are an experienced drone or RC pilot that doesn't work predominantly with or on Mac or Apple products then this is probably the drone for you.
-As much as DJI products provide superior stability almost invariably the more inbuilt stability you are provided, the more you lose in quick maneuverability and functionality.
+If you are an experienced drone or RC pilot that doesn't work predominantly with or on a Mac or Apple product, then this is probably the drone for you.
+As much as DJI products provide superior stability almost invariably the more inbuilt stability your are provided, the more you lose in quick maneuverability and functionality.
 If you want the lightest, fastest, most maneuverable drone that puts ultimate control in your hand, then this is probably the drone for you.
-On the other hand, if you are a somewhat new or inexperienced pilot, the DJI is probably going to have some protective features that are more suited to your level of expertise, and if you are predominantly a Mac user that works with Apple products, then you might also want to opt for a DJI product.
+On the other hand, if you are a somewhat new or inexperienced pilot, the DJI is probably going to have some protective features that are more suited to your level of expertise which is one reason we included it in the best drones under $1000, If you are predominantly a Mac user that works with Apple products then you might also want to opt for a DJI product.

 Check some video shots of the the Yuneec Typhoon H!

 DJI SPARK Fly More Drone Combo